ShogunSky-Network/Kaido-bot-info/Terms-of-services-main/Terms-of-services-main/readme.md

 ### 5. Changes

 These Terms may be updated at any time without prior notice.
-Updates will be announced through Kaido or the ShogunSky Discord server as needed.
+Updates will be announced through Kaido or the Tenshi Discord server as needed.